-The number of holders of the Bank's outstanding common shares is 111 and 110 as at December 31, 2020 and 2019, respectively.
+The number of holders of the Bank's outstanding common shares is 111 for both December 31, 2021 and 2020.

 The shares of the Bank were listed in the PSE since June 1999.
 In December 2000, the Parent Bank substantially increased its equity in the Bank through the acquisition of shares held by a minority group.
 As a result of this acquisition, the Parent Bank controlled approximately 91.0% of the Bank's capital stock compared to 57.0% prior to the acquisition.
 The General Banking Law of 2000 allows foreign banks to own up to 100.0% of Philippine incorporated banks, compared to 60.0% under the previous law.
 A further acquisition of shares held by the public representing approximately 4.0% of the Bank's equity was made by the Parent Bank in January 2001 through a tender offer at a price of P19.0 per share, the same price at which the shares from the minority group was acquired.
 In May 2001, the Parent Bank purchased another 4.0% of the outstanding shares at a price of P18.3 per share.